ARM-software/SDS-Framework/documentation/theory.md

 Example:

 If `SensorX.index.txt` contains the value 2, the `sdsPlayOpen` function will attempt to open the file `SensorX.2.sds`.

-If this file exists, it is played and the index file is updated to 3 for the next playback.
-If the file does not exist, playback fails and the index file is reset to 0.
+- If the file exists, it is played and the index file is updated to 3 for the next playback.
+- If the file does not exist, playback fails and the index file is reset to 0.

 ### Timestamp